Leveld/LAN-API/content/introduction.md

 ## Leveld Ad Network API

-This is the docs for the [Leveld API](https://github.com/Leveld/LAN-API).
-Cool summary of project.
+This are the docs for the [Leveld API](https://github.com/Leveld/LAN-API).
+This project aims to increase transparency between content creators and advertisers.